Water outage hits thousands of homes as customers learn of bill rises

 It came as regulator Ofwat announced that Southern Water customers will face a 53% increase in bills over the next five years – significantly higher than the average bill increase of 36% across England and Wales.

+Deniss Kovpajevs said: “It ruined my day completely, I had plans, I can’t take a shower, do my chores.

+“The bills going up, you’re meant to provide a good service, right?”

-Southern Water said: “We continue to work hard to restore supplies to Southampton, Eastleigh, Romsey and the New Forest.
+Southern Water said in a statement: “We continue to work hard to restore supplies to Southampton, Eastleigh, Romsey and the New Forest.

 “Overnight our teams have fixed the problem at the Testwood Water Supply Works and restarted the site.
 We’re now filling up the reservoir again with drinking water, ready to restore supply.